 PDF’s In Search

 According to Google Scholar PDF Submissions, Google indexes the largest font at the top of the page as the title.
 You may then add a smaller font for the byline on the next line to link authorship.
 You should also append a bibliography / references section at the end.
 I prefer chicago style citations.
-EVERY single word, anchor link, and image within a PDF is indexed.
+EVERY single word, anchor link, and image within a PDF is indexed, there is also software as sodapdf which is a great solution to open and edit PDF for all our different needs.

 Mistake 4: Category or landing page specifies rel=canonical to a featured article